What is a branded parasol?

 Round vs square parasols: what’s the difference?

-- Clustered seating
+- Clustered seating areas

-Square parasols — best for:
+Square parasols are best for:

 - Structured seating rows or grids